-Later in the 1960s, heroin use among middle class, young white American was on the rise as was addiction related crime.
-By the 1970s, US military involvement in Vietnam was also having an effect.
+Later in the 1960’s, heroin use among middle class, young white Americans, was on the rise as was addiction related crime.
+By the 1970’s, the US military involvement in Vietnam was also having an effect.
 The New York Academy of Medicine recommended, in 1955 and again in 1963, that clinics be established in affiliation with hospitals to dispense opioids in a controlled manner to patients addicted to illicit opioids.
 In 1956, the AMA advocated a research project to investigate the feasibility of dispensing opioids in an OTP (opioid treatment program).
-In 1963, the Kennedy administration’s Advisory Commission on Narcotic and Drug Abuse also recommended research to determine the effectiveness of outpatient OTPs’ dispensing of opioids to people addicted to opioids.
+In 1963, the Kennedy Administration’s Advisory Commission on Narcotic and Drug Abuse also recommended research to determine the effectiveness of outpatient OTPs’ dispensing of opioids to people addicted to opioids.

 Then there was methadone.

 Short-acting opioids (morphine etc.) were eliminated as options for maintenance therapy, so research focused on methadone.
-Methadone appeared to be longer acting and effective when administered orally.
-It also was selected on the basis of observations of its use in patients withdrawing from heroin and as an analgesic in the experimental treatment of pain with medication assisted treatment.
+Methadone appeared to be longer acting and more effective when administered orally.
+It also was selected on the basis of observations of its use in patients withdrawing from heroin and as an analgesic in the experimental treatment of pain with medication-assisted treatment.